-Audit and Employee Discount
+Employee Discount

-A 50% discount applies to audited courses.
-Full-time Moody employees may also receive a 50% discount for regular credit courses.
-For more information on the employee discount, please refer to the Educational Opportunities section of the Employee Information Guide (Human Resources at my.moody.edu).
+Full-time Moody employees may also receive a 50% tuition discount for regular credit courses.
+There are deadlines for requesting the discount.
+For more information on the employee discount, please refer to the Educational Opportunities section of the Employee Information Guide (Human Resources at my.moody.edu) and speak with the Financial Aid department for further information.